- Maximum 25 pages of drama, fiction, or creative non-fiction (Double-spaced, 12-point font)

 Deadline for Applications:

 Students are advised that applications for external awards (OGS and SSHRC) should be submitted to the appropriate funding body independently of their MA application.
 Deadlines for external awards begin in September of each year.
-All information regarding external awards can be found online through the links above.
+All information regarding external awards can be found online through our FINANCIAL INFORMATION page.

 Top of Page